 Today I offer you a special treat.
 My friend and neighbor, Marc Gottlieb, did the liveblogging (which he updated regularly throughout the day) for the recent Standing Together mission to "500 meters from Gaza."
-My intrepid daughter-in-law, Chana, went along.
+My intrepid daughter-in-law, Chana (aka Executive Girl, so named because she gets things done, and keeps 'em organized), went along.
 (Hey!
 Don't ask.
 She's a grown up!
 What can I say?)
 With Marc's permission, I am posting their adventure here, so that you can sit on the edge of your seat, like I did all day Tuesday.
 Don't thank me.
 Love is sharing.

 Liveblogging Gaza Mission #3